Dependencies management and project inheritance¶

 the {{ env “HELMFILE_<project_name>_PATHS” }}

-environment variable will be used, this way RMK will manage the dependencies of the nested Helmfile
+environment variable will be used, this way RMK will manage the dependencies of the nested Helmfiles.

 The variable name is formed according to the following template: